VictorAquino-sys/InterZone-App/Notes/2025-02-Daily-Progress.md

 (Daily logs of what have been worked on)

+### 04-1
+    Refined layout and functionality for PostScreen on both IOS and Android.

 ### 03-30
     Implemented a dropdown menu for category selection in PostScreen Category Filtering on Home Screen and adding visual indicators like category icons